PhilippElhaus/CalendarSync/README.md

 - Runs silently and logs to `sync.log`
 - Designed for **restricted corporate environments** — no UI required
 - Tray icon with status tooltip
+- Ability to sync multiple source calendars into the target.

 ## Requirements